Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Introduction

-\paragraph{Mosco--convergence} We conclude this section with a brief review of Mosco--convergence, which can be seen as a generalization of $\Gamma$--convergence.
-For further details we refer the reader to \cite{dalMaso93,Mosco69}. \begin{definition}[Mosco--convergence] Let $(X,d)$ be a Hadamard space and let $\{J_k\}_{k \in \N}$ and $J$ be functionals mapping from $X$ to $\overline \R$.
-Then the sequence $J_k$ is said to converge to $J$ in the sense of Mosco w.r.t.~the topology induced by $d$ if the following holds: \begin{enumerate} \item For every sequence $\{x_k\}_{k \in \N} \subset X$ with $x_k \rightharpoonup x\in X$ it holds
+\paragraph{Mosco--convergence} We conclude this section with a review of Mosco--convergence, which can be seen as a generalization of $\Gamma$--convergence.
+For further details we refer the reader to \cite{dalMaso93,Mosco69}. \begin{definition}[Mosco--convergence] Let $(X,d)$ be a metric space and let $\{J_k\}_{k \in \N}$ and $J$ be functionals mapping from $X$ to $\overline \R$.
+Then the sequence $J_k$ is said to converge to $J$ in the sense of Mosco w.r.t.~the topology induced by $d$ if \begin{enumerate} \item For every sequence $\{x_k\}_{k \in \N} \subset X$ with $x_k \rightharpoonup x\in X$ it holds that

 \item For every $x \in X$ there exists a recovery sequence $\{x_k\}_{k \in \N} \subset X$ such that $x_k \to x\in X$ and